Circadify

 highMeasurement quality is severely compromised; prompt the user immediately

-The onLandmarks callback emits the full 468-point face mesh from MediaPipe every frame.
-Use it to render a custom face overlay, thermal glow, or any geometry-driven UI:
+The onLandmarks callback emits normalized face landmarks during measurement.
+Use it to render a custom face overlay:

 const sdk = new CircadifySDK({